-Development Potential: The appraisal property comprises 1.26 gross acres, which ample area would likely influence the intensity with which the property could be developed owing to economies of scale.
+Development Potential: The appraisal property comprises 0.376 gross acre, which adequate area would likely influence the intensity with which the property could be developed owing to economies of scale.
 All comparables are deemed to have adequate or ample development potential and no adjustment is warranted.
-Significant upward adjustment is applied to Comparable Six, having a large site area, hindered by 60 percent floodplain and 35 percent floodway coverage.

-Size: The subject comprises 1.26 gross acres, while the presented data range in size from 0.19 to 6.54 acre.
+Size: The subject comprises 0.376 gross acre, while the presented data range in size from 0.114 to 1.970 acres.
 Generally, the market for parcels of land exhibits a downward trend in unit price as parcel size increases.
 Such trend intensifies as it applies to smaller sites.
-Thus, variable upward adjustment is applied to Comparables Two, Three and Six, larger in size, relative to the subject, while variable downward adjustment is applied to the remaining presented data, smaller in size relative to the subject.
+No adjustment is applied to Comparables One and Six, similar in size to the subject.
+Upward adjustment is applied to Comparables Two and Three, larger in size, relative to the subject, while downward adjustment is applied to Comparables Four and Five, smaller in size relative to the subject.

-Summary: After all adjustments, the comparable land sale prices range from \$115 to \$298, with a mean of \$193 and a median indicator of \$181 per square foot.
-Comparables One through Three and Seven, with inferior zoning designations, fall between the low and median indicators in a range from \$115 to \$181, averaging \$156 per square foot.
-The remaining presented data with more intense D1 zoning designations similar to the subject, adjust to the high end of the spectrum, in a range from \$218 to \$298, averaging \$247 per square foot and required to least overall adjustment.

-After consideration of the market data and up-trending conditions, the appraisers resolve to a market indicator of \$250 per square foot, after rounding of the mean indicator of the comparables with similar zoning designation to that of the subject.
+Summary: After all adjustments, the comparable land sale prices range from \$85 to \$142, with a mean of \$111 and a median indicator of \$109 per square foot.
+Comparables One and Six adjust to an average of \$93 per square foot and require the least adjustment.
+The most recent 2019 data average \$112 per square foot.
+After consideration of the market data and up-trending conditions, the appraisers resolve to a market indicator of \$110 per square foot.
 Thus,

-54,752 gross sq. ft.
-(1.26 gross acre) @ \$250/sq. ft. = \$13,690,000 (rd.)
+16,368 gross sq. ft.
+(0.376 gross acre) @ \$110/sq. ft. = \$1,800,000 (rd.)

-The subject has a dense zoning allowing 400% Floor Area Ratio (FAR) or 700% with premiums.
-In some cases up to 900% with premiums and affordable housing is possible.
-At the base range of 400% to 700% the subject site is capable of supporting roughly 219,008 383,264 square feet of building area.
-Dividing these projected areas into our estimated market value yields a value range from about \$36 to \$63 per square foot of potential developed building area.
+The subject has a zoning density allowing 200% Floor Area Ratio (FAR) or 400% with premiums.
+At the range of 200% to 400% the subject site is capable of supporting roughly 32,736 to 65,472 square feet of building area.
+Dividing these projected areas into our estimated market value yields a value range from about \$28 to \$55 per square foot of potential developed building area.
 Of course the ultimate building area depends on several factors beyond the control of the developer.
 The table below highlights the comparable land sales used in our analysis as well as several other slightly dated or removed comparable sales in the Ann Arbor market.
 These sales have D1 and D2 zoning designations.
-The D2 zoning allows a maximum 200% FAR or 400% FAR with premiums.
+The D1 zoning allows a maximum 400% FAR, 700% FAR with premiums, or 900% FAR with affordable housing premiums.
 Comparable 15 allows a maximum 200% FAR.
+Comparable 15 allows